seawolfiot/seawolf.io/README.md

 For example: {"hostname": "sam-pi", "wlan0": "10.10.10.103"}

-The seawolf.io site saves the data for maxium 6 minutes.
+The seawolf.io site keeps the data for maxium 10 minutes.
 It can be accessed only from the same IP where the data is posted from.
 The access links:

 - http://seawolf.io       for human to read
 - http://seawolf.io/get   for program to access